SpektraSystems/Check-Point-Labs/README.md

 <a name="lab-overview"></a>
 # Lab Overview:
-There’re two ways you could register for the labs., One is when an instructor provides you a signup link, second when you receive an exclusive invite.
+There’re two ways you could register for the labs., One is when an instructor provides you a signup link with voucher, second when you receive an exclusive invite.
 Please follow steps based on the registration details provided to you.
 <a name="Prerequisites"></a>
 # Prerequisites:
 * You should have received a lab registration URL from your instructor OR
 * You should have received an exclusive invite for the lab signup
+* Modern Web Browser and Microsoft Windows Remote Desktop.
+RDP is included by default in Windows, If you're using Apple Mac, Please download RDP from App Store: https://itunes.apple.com/us/app/microsoft-remote-desktop-10/id1295203466?mt=12
 <a name="Time-estimate"></a>
 # Time Estimate
  2 Minutes
  <a name="Exercise1-op1"></a>
- # Exercise 1-Option-1: Register via Signup URL
+ # Exercise 1-Option-1: Register for Lab using signup link.
- 1. **Launch** a modern web browser(Edge,Chrome,Firefox etc.) and open the lab registration portal. **URL** should be provided to you by your instructor
+ 1. **Launch** a modern web browser(Edge,Chrome,Firefox etc.) and open the lab registration portal. **URL** should be provided to you by your instructor.
+Please note that you may also be required to have an activation or voucher code depending upon your labs arrangement.
+Please consult with your instructor.
 2. **Enter** the required details and click on **Submit**
  ![](images/image1.png)
 3. Once registration is completed, **Click on Launch Lab** WHEN you’re ready to start the lab.